 ENG 3323.
 Modern Poetry.
 Modern poetry in English and English translation.
 (WI).

 ENG 3325.
 Russian Literature in Translation.
 An examination of major 19th and 20th century works of Russian literature, in translation, from three points of view: their literary value (use of language, style, characterization, theme, structure, techniques); their relation to and influence on European literature; and their illumination of Russian culture and history.
-(MC) (WI).
+(MULT) (WI).

 ENG 3326.
 American Drama on Film.
 Masterpieces of American drama and the films which have been made from them.